Should You Use Baby Oil For Tanning? All You Need To Know!

 Image: Shutterstock

 You may try adding SPF to baby oil before using it on your skin.
 This might offer some protection against sun damage.
-Adding sunscreen to baby oil may also help moisturize the skin.
+Adding sunscreen to baby oil can also be a good way to moisturize your skin.
 However, research is very limited in this regard.
 Consult your dermatologist before using baby oil for tanning.

 protip_icon Quick Tip